Demon-King169/GambleBot/README.md

 Username and password for the database to make sure no one else can access your database.
 Make sure to use a secure password! \
-If you change these values after the first run the program will not work as the database got set up with your old values, so your new credentials are not correct, and the connection will be refused!
+If you change these values after the first run, the program will not work as the database got set up with your old values, so your new credentials are not correct, and the connection will be refused!

 #### [REQUIRED] DC_TOKEN